 Shopify payout currency is determined by the option you select on the day one you create the Shopify account.
 It’s changeable, but you can select only one.
 That implies you would have a risk of loss due to currency fluctuation.
 The loss between the money you receive from the customer locally, and the payout you can get.

-2. The other is a local product catalogue.
+2. The other is a local product catalog.

-.com GMV does heavily rely on digital marketing channels, such as Google Shopping, Facebook Commerce etc. For example, Google Shopping would reject your product listing if you use SG catalog to the USA Google shopping channel.
-So basically you can’t accumulate international Google Shopping SEO, although you can set up multi language using one Shopify plugin.
+.com GMV does heavily rely on digital marketing channels, such as Google Shopping, Facebook Commerce, etc. For example, Google Shopping would reject your product listing if you use the SG catalog on the USA Google shopping channel.
+So basically you can’t accumulate international Google Shopping SEO, although you can set up multi-language using one Shopify plugin.
 But in fact, it’s for one market using one product catalog.

 Shopify per account can only provide one location product catalog or one location POS.
 If you want to add more, per location charges US$89/month.
 It can be pricey in longtail markets, such as 100 markets.
 Otherwise, I suggest you define it as the head market.

-The question is how to capture this longtail market demands and collect intelligent insight for your next head market deployment in an efficient format.
-The answer is to select a one real cross-border eCommece .com solution provider.
+The question is how to capture these longtail market demands and collect intelligent insight for your next head market deployment in an efficient format.
+The answer is to select one real cross-border eCommerce .com solution provider.

 Shopify vs Global-e vs Lingble

-Obviously it’s not comparable between Shopify vs Global-e, or Shopify vs Lingble.
+Obviously, it’s not comparable between Shopify vs Global-e or Shopify vs Lingble.
 They are not the same thing.
 You will not compare apples with oranges.
-I believe Shopify’s exclusive partnership with Global-e and Shopify acquiring a stake of 7.75 million shares or roughly 6.5% of Global-e’s stock prior to its IPO, have proved this fact.
+I believe Shopify’s exclusive partnership with Global-e and Shopify acquiring a stake of 7.75 million shares or roughly 6.5% of Global-e’s stock prior to its IPO, has proved this fact.

-You might not like to use a cross-border eCommerce platform to run a head market normally, as in a way you need a very strong reason to continue sharing profit to a .com solution moving forward.
+You might not like to use a cross-border eCommerce platform to run a head-market normally, as in a way you need a very strong reason to continue sharing profit to a .com solution moving forward.
 However, for Longtail markets, it’s a different story.
-You need a real cross-border eCommerce website that can offer cost efficiency.
-For example, it can offer you multi currency, multi catalogue, shared-risk model, etc. So from the table as shown below, there are three key elements you should look into and compare when you select a longtail market cross-border eCommerce solution, instead of being for the head market one.
+You need a real cross-border eCommerce website that can offer cost-efficiency.
+For example, it can offer you multi-currency, multi catalog, shared-risk model, etc. So from the table, as shown below, there are three key elements you should look into and compare when you select a longtail market cross-border eCommerce solution, instead of being for the head market one.

 1. No Website Building Fees, plus Commission-based Model

-Longtail market implies each standalone country at the beginning might contribute very little GMV, or your brand awareness is low although your product demand might be high.
-In a way, it’s not smart to invest too much fixed cost upfront to capture longtail demand in the very early stage.
+The longtail market implies each standalone country at the beginning might contribute very little GMV, or your brand awareness is low although your product demand might be high.
+In a way, it’s not smart to invest too much-fixed cost upfront to capture longtail demand in the very early stage.

 2. Multi Product Catalogue, Pricing, Currency, Payment Methods, Language

 The bottleneck of Shopify users is obviously on two things.
-They have limited product catalog and might have currency fluctuation risk.
-I take Shopify vs Lingble as the example on the multi product catalogue cost a brand might bear.
+They have a limited product catalog and might have currency fluctuation risk.
+I take Shopify vs Lingble as an example of the multi-product catalog cost a brand might bear.

-For Shopify, one additional local product catalog or they call POS costs a brand US$89/month.
+For Shopify, one additional local product catalog or what they call POS costs a brand US$89/month.
 So if your cross-border eCommerce longtail market has 50, you need to pay an additional US$4,500/month.
-This cost is only for multi local POS.
+This cost is only for multi-local POS.
 It doesn’t include additional local payment methods added on, or adding APPs to do local language translation.

 Again, even if you pay for additional POSs in Shopify, you still bear the risk of loss due to the currency fluctuation.
-One shopify account can only select one payout currency.
-On the other hand, Global-e or Lingble can offer multi currency payout which directly connect with your local product pricing currency.
+One Shopify account can only select one payout currency.
+On the other hand, Global-e or Lingble can offer a multi-currency payout that directly connects with your local product pricing currency.
 Trust me, you don’t want to create hundreds of Shopify accounts.

-Last but not least, Shopify advanced or above plan can provide multi country product pricing.
-As you know, advanced plan charges you US$299/month.
-However, it just can help on the the P&L perspective, as at least the pricing you show in the local market makes sense to earn target profit margin.
+Last but not least, Shopify advanced or above plan can provide multi-country product pricing.
+As you know, the advanced plan charges you US$299/month.
+However, it just can help from the P&L perspective, as at least the pricing you show in the local market makes sense to earn the target profit margin.
 However, it doesn’t resolve the single product catalog limitation and payout currency.
-At the end, you are still suffering the organic marketing limitation and currency fluctuation loss.
+In the end, you are still suffering the organic marketing limitation and currency fluctuation loss.

 3. Shipping and Digital Marketing

-For example, Global-e can provide guaranteed landed cost, which covers the shipping and custom tax cost.
+For example, Global-e can provide guaranteed landed cost, which covers the shipping and customs tax cost.
 It’s very competitive and stabilizes your profit margin when doing business in the longtail markets.

 What’s more, digital marketing strategy and conversion rate optimization are the key elements to be successful in the longtail markets.
-Afterall, your brand might not have great brand awareness at the moment, capturing low funnel demands requires great skills to operate and optimise SEM, social commerce, KOL marketing, etc. Lingble, for example, provide marketing consultancy services.
-They can refer you the local market agency and help you monitor the agency marketing execution.
+After all, your brand might not have great brand awareness at the moment, capturing low funnel demands requires great skills to operate and optimize SEM, social commerce, KOL marketing, etc. Lingble, for example, provide marketing consultancy services.
+They can refer you to the local market agency and help you monitor the agency’s marketing execution.

-Understanding the definition of head market and longtail markets and keeping them in mind are critical on cross-border eCommerce strategy and operation.
+Understanding the definition of the head market and longtail markets and keeping them in mind is critical for cross-border eCommerce strategy and operation.
 It deals with your product, logistic, and marketing strategy to maximize new customer acquisitions and maintain business profit margin and cash flow.
-What’s more, it also clean up your mind to make the right decision to select a D2C webstore solution provider.
-It can be different provider between head markets and longtail markets from a brand perspective.
+What’s more, it also cleans up your mind to make the right decision to select a D2C webstore solution provider.
+It can be a different provider between head markets and longtail markets from a brand perspective.